remix-run/remix/docs/guides/manual-mode.md

 Before you start drag racing, it helps to understand how Remix works under the hood.
 It's especially important to understand that `remix dev` spins up _not one, but two processes_: the Remix compiler and your app server.

-Check out our video ["Mental model for the new dev flow 🧠"][mental-model] for more details.
+Check out our video ["Mental model for the new dev flow 🧠"][mental_model] for more details.

 <docs-info>

 Previously, we referred to the Remix compiler as the "new dev server" or the "v2 dev server".
 Technically, `remix dev` is a thin layer around the Remix compiler that _does_ include a tiny server with a single endpoint (`/ping`) for coordinating hot updates.
 But thinking of `remix dev` as a "dev server" is unhelpful and wrongly implies that it is replacing your app server in dev.
-Rather than replacing your app server, `remix dev` runs your app server _alongside_ the Remix compiler so you get the best of both worlds:
+Rather than replacing your app server, `remix dev` runs your app server _alongside_ the Remix compiler, so you get the best of both worlds:

 - Hot updates managed by the Remix compiler
 - Real production code paths running in dev within your app server